abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 Figure 4.
 Select input / Enable Switches

 Dip switches will be used to control the input sent to the LEDs.
 The reason behind using dip switches is to give the user a better learning experience by allowing them to slide the switch up representing a 1 and slide down representing 0, they will also be able to visualize it.
-Based on the user input through the switches the output will be affected accordingly.
-The switches will be configured to the Arduino within the input system and coded so the state will be read by the Arduino.
+Based on the user input through the switches the output of this subsystem will be affected accordingly.
+The switches will be configured to the Arduino 2560 within the input system and coded so the state will be read by the Arduino 2560 which is the master CPU.
+The CPU will process that data and send it out of a digital pin to the headlights.
 Below is a truth table that will represent the dip switches functionality.
 The dip switches will represent select lines to the coded functionality of a multiplexer.

 Table 2.
 Dip switches functionality.
 |Enable pin 1| A pin 2 | B pin 3| Output Enable pin 6 | Output A pin 5 | Output B pin 4|